-Area KPI Detail Delivery Corporate 1 Agree with Government the phasing and prioritisation of the Integrated Rail Plan for High Speed North.
-Dec 20 Northern Powerhouse Rail 2 Agree and submit Strategic Outline Case to Government.
-Jan 21 Integrated and Smart Travel 3 Complete the delivery of the Integrated Smart Ticketing on Rail Project (Phase 1) Nov 20 Integrated and Smart Travel 4 Complete the delivery of Phase 2 of the Integrated and Smart Ticketing Programme (informed customers).
+Integrated and Smart Travel 3 Complete the delivery of the Integrated Smart Ticketing on Rail Project (Phase 1).
+Nov 20 Integrated and Smart Travel 4 Complete the delivery of Phase 2 of the Integrated and Smart Ticketing Programme (informed customers).
 Mar 21 Integrated and Smart Travel 5 Agree a plan for the delivery of contactless payments on rail, in collaboration with the DfT and Rail Delivery Group (Phase 3).
 Dec 20 Major Roads 6 Agree and approve the Transport for the North Major Roads Report.
 Mar 21 Strategic Rail 7 Implement the recommendations in the Blake - Jones review.
 Jun 20 Strategic Rail 8 Develop a TfN response to the Williams Review.
-Within 3 months of publication Strategic Rail 9 Hold the industry to account to deliver improved performance and a greater focus on the needs of passengers.
+Within 3 months of publication Strategic Rail 9 Support the industry and Rail North Partnership in the response to and recovery from Covid-19, including a strong focus on the needs of passengers and businesses, together with the short-term investment needed to support the recovery.
 Mar 21 Strategy 10 Update and refresh the TfN Investment Programme, based on an agreed Assurance Framework and using the outputs of the SDC Qualitative Sequencing process.
-Sept 20
+Sept 20 Strategy 11 Develop a decarbonisation strategy for approval by the TfN Board and ensure that this is embedded in TfN's Investment Programme Assurance Framework.
+Mar 21

-Strategy 11 Develop a decarbonisation strategy for approval by the TfN Board and ensure that this is embedded in TfN's Investment Programme Assurance Framework.
-Mar 21 Strategy 12 Develop an inclusive and sustainable growth framework that will sit alongside the Strategic Transport Plan and ensure that this is embedded in TfN's Investment Programme Assurance Framework.
+Strategy 12 Develop an inclusive and sustainable growth framework that will sit alongside the Strategic Transport Plan and ensure that this is embedded in TfN's Investment Programme Assurance Framework.
 Mar 21 Strategy 13 Develop a freight strategy for approval by the TfN Board and ensure that this is embedded in TfN's Investment Programme Assurance Framework.
 Mar 21 Modelling and Analysis 14 Complete and deploy the Analytical Framework throughout TfN's programmes.
-Mar 21 Corporate 15 Develop and provide a Spending Review Submission to Government.
-At date set by HMT Corporate 16 Develop and adopt the Northern Transport Charter.
-Jun 20
+Mar 21 Organisation 15 Develop and provide a Spending Review Submission to Government.
+At date set by HMT Organisation 16 Develop and adopt the Northern Transport Charter.
+Jun 20 engagement@transportforthenorth.com